D-side/skillforest/README.md

 * After a bit of practice (and marked nodes as well!), Paul stumbles upon a Rails skill which requires a Ruby skill from the branch he hasn't even started; UI shows a path to all the skills required for that, until it hits nodes that can be marked (Ruby entry point in this case)
 * Willing to progress, he marks "I want to learn Ruby!" and receives materials on the matter
   - In practice that will probably happen pretty fast if not right away: to **run** Rails, one has to set up a Ruby environment first
-* After a bit of practice with Ruby, he achieves the level of understanding necessary to go on with Rails, but likes Ruby and decides to progress further into Ruby skillforest instead
+* After a bit of practice with Ruby, he achieves the level of understanding necessary to go on with Rails, but likes Ruby and decides to progress further into Ruby skilltree instead
 * ???

 > The example is simplified, of course.
 E. g. it doesn't mention an OS shell.